-If you have suffered a car wreck, you will likely need the help of a Houston car accident lawyer at McDonald Worley to get the justice you deserve.
+If you have suffered a car wreck, you will likely need the help of a car accident lawyer in Houston at McDonald Worley to get the justice you deserve.
 You are probably wondering things like how will I pay for my car repairs, who will pay for my medical bills, and how can I recover compensation for my lost wages.

 We proudly offer a free initial consultation to all injury victims, allowing them to get answers to all of their questions, while also receiving guidance from an experienced accident attorney.

 Our team of personal injury lawyers has nearly 100 years of combined experience defending the rights of injury victims.
 Our knowledge and expertise have earned us recognition, and we are here to assist you.